vdclab/vdclab-wiki/MetaCyc.md

 ## User Notes

+- The first site to go to learn about a specific pathway
 - MetaCyc data files can be downloaded for use offline/at a later time.
 - MetaCyc uses the same root platform as EcoCyc and BioCyc and will automatically reroute Users between sites.
 - Creating a user login allows Users to create, transform and save data using Smart Tables.